keithmmc/ATUproblemsets/README.md

 #  problem 1 print hello world #

-this is a the first piece of code people learn when starting to code, in order to make this code do a little bit more I added a variable called input that asks for the user name what is your name what is your name keith this will then been displayed with hello world
+this is  the first piece of code people learn when starting to code, in order to make this code do a little bit more I added a variable called input that asks for the user name what is your name what is your name keith this will then been displayed with hello world